jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

         -- This logic assumes that Marpa's logic
         -- is correct and that its rewrites are
-        -- it is not creating inaccessible symbols from -- accessible ones.
+        -- not creating inaccessible symbols from
+        -- accessible ones.

         for isyid = 0, lmw_g:highest_symbol_id() do